-Recognized as a Top Ten Model Cultural Center in the U.S. by the Association of Tribal Archives, Libraries & Museums.
+Recognized as a Top Ten Model Museum/Cultural Center by the Association of Tribal Archives, Libraries and Museums

 - Enrolled CPN tribal member